csev/dj4e/assn/dj_install.md

 =======================================

-As you start to develop more intricate Django applications, you might find it more convienent to install Django on your local computer and then use githib to move your tested code into your
+As you start to develop more intricate Django applications, you might find it more convienent to install Django on your local computer and then use github to move your tested code into your
 <a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>
 server so you it is available on the Internet for grading or otherwise sharing.